How to start a business after Brexit in the UK in 2021

 When you’re planning to start a business after Brexit, writing your business plan is the first step towards transforming your idea into a reality.
 It’s an opportunity to think about every aspect of your business and outline your overall vision backed by real objectives and tactics.
 These details can be crucial in helping you win backing from potential investors and key stakeholders.

-Brexit should be factored in to the economic data within your business plan.
+Brexit should be factored into the economic data within your business plan.
 You’ll need to show the reader that you understand the potential implications of Brexit on your business model.
-Whilst you can’t be expected to determine exact outcomes, you should plan for best and worst case scenarios.
+Whilst you can’t be expected to determine exact outcomes, you should plan for best and worst-case scenarios.
 For example, if your income relies heavily on consumer spending consider how things like inflation might have a knock-on effect.

 3. Funding your business

 Unless yours is a low-key operation, most start-up businesses will need some kind of cash injection to cover initial launch costs.
 The good news when deciding to start a business after Brexit is that there are many places to turn to for funding, and this is unlikely to change even with Brexit.
 A loan courtesy of the bank or from your family and friends is a good option to explore initially.
 However, there are many non-traditional routes now available to start up a business.
-Peer-to-peer (p2p) lending and crowdfunding have really open the playing field and there are also a large number of government grants available, ranging from cash awards to soft loans.
+Peer-to-peer (p2p) lending and crowdfunding have really opened the playing field and there are also a large number of government grants available, ranging from cash awards to soft loans.

 One thing to be mindful of is the likelihood that interest rates will be raised by the Bank of England in the next few years.
-Analysts consider this very likely to happen so make sure you’ve factored this in to your projections if you are borrowing funds.
+Analysts consider this very likely to happen so make sure you’ve factored this into your projections if you are borrowing funds.

 4. Setting up